-A description of the remuneration structures in place is as follows: The Non-Executive Directors received a fixed fee for their services, they do not receive performance based remuneration.
-The Chief Executive Officer received a fixed fee for his respective executive services (with no bonus or other performance-based remuneration).
+A description of the remuneration structures in place is as follows: The Non-Executive Directors receive a fixed fee for their services, they do not receive performance based remuneration.
+The Chief Executive Officer receives a fixed fee for his respective executive services (with no bonus or other performance-based remuneration).
+Executive Directors are paid a salary.
 Directors do not receive any termination or retirement benefits.